Privacy choices

 Standards-based formulas

-Formula, threshold, syntax, or data behavior taken from a cited standard or standards-backed source.
+Formula, threshold, syntax, or data behavior taken from a cited standard.
+Primary and model sources can inform implementation, but they are not automatically standards.

 • Alpha compositing uses source-over channel math before contrast checks.